KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/terminology-drift-prevention-notice.md

-  structurally real, but the myth does not distinguish which layer is native and which layers reflect cross-band resonance or operative extension (Krishna L₅ + L₃ DM; Osiris L₄ DL + L₃ DS; Christ-the-figure L₅ → L₄ → L₃ → L₂ → L₁ as the figure-level soft-conflation encompassing the Logos Continuum's three stations plus L₃ and L₂ traversal strata).
+  structurally real, but the myth does not distinguish which layer is native and which layers reflect cross-band resonance or operative extension (Krishna L₅ + L₃ DM; Osiris L₄ DL + L₃ DS; Christ-the-figure L₅ → L₄ → L₃ → L₂ → L₁ as the figure-band soft-conflation encompassing the Logos Continuum's three stations plus L₃ and L₂ traversal strata).

 - **Hard conflation** = structurally unrelated functions are compressed under